 The Employment Equality (Age) Regulations apply to employees in both the public and private sectors and provide protection to both young and old.
 There are provisions for recruitment, training, transfers, promotions, redundancy and termination.
 The legislation covers both direct and indirect age discrimination making it unlawful for an employer to favour any particular age group.
 The previous statutory retirement age no longer applies and employers cannot force retirement unless it is 'objectively appropriate and necessary'.
 It is unlawful for an employer to take any of the following actions based on age :-

 There are still some situations that are exempt from the age discrimination legislation including :-

 Our employment solicitors deal with compensation claims in UK.
 They specialise in claims arising as a result of industrial disputes.
-Our lawyers give free advice and act on behalf of clients using the no win no fee* scheme which means that if our solicitors do not succeed in obtaining compensation on your behalf then they will not get paid.
 You will receive a complete professional service from solicitors who specialise in claiming compensation as a result of employment disputes.

 Specialist employment lawyers deal exclusively in employment matters and are able to pursue or negotiate claims and can provide representation anywhere in the United Kingdom.
 If you would like to talk confidentially to an experienced solicitor just use the helpline, email or complete and send the contact form.